catalyst-team/catalyst/CONTRIBUTING.md

 Create a new bash file in `bin/tests` with tests for your new feature.
-If file name starts with `check_dl_core`, `check_dl_cv` or `check_dl_nlp` then your new tests will be executed atomaticaly on pull request othervise you need to update `bin/tests/check_dl_all.sh`.
+If file name starts with `check_dl_core`, `check_dl_cv` or `check_dl_nlp` then your new tests will be executed automaticaly on pull request, otherwise you need to update `bin/tests/check_dl_all.sh`.

 ##### Testing Notebook API